Reverse Mortgage Pros and Cons Canada — An Honest Assessment

 Complexity Requires the Right Broker

-Six products across four lenders with meaningfully different terms.
+Multiple products across major lenders with meaningfully different terms.
 A broker who only accesses one or two lenders is not giving you the full picture.

 For how the rate-at-reset structure determines long-term cost — see Reverse Mortgage Interest Rates Canada.